mastering-genkit/mastering-genkit-go/src/chapters/09-mcp.md

 genkit flow:run operatingSystemFlow "\"give me all the directories with size in /\""
 ```

-Here is a full example of how we can intereact the flow and invoking the tools from the MCP server from the UI:
+Here is a full example of how we can interact the flow and invoking the tools from the MCP server from the UI:

 ![](../images/chapter-09/use-tool-from-server.png)